 It turned out that Dinah was Mr. Gooding's granddaughter.
 She was about 27 at the time and going into the family business instead of staying with her father in the city.

 Dinah sat him down in a chair and immediately began trimming down his beard, all the while chattering away at him.
 Gabe had never been a talkative man, but Dinah didn’t seem to mind that.
 She told him everything from her life story to meaningless town gossip that meant little to a man like him.

 Gabe found that he enjoyed the soft tenor of her voice as she rambled on.
 He chuckled at her jokes and spoke on occasion, but mostly he listened.
 And that was all it took.

 Gabriel pulled the old pickup into the dirt lot outside the Green Goose Diner.
-He went in and ordered a stack of pancakes with maple syrup and a tall glass of orange juice.
+He ordered a stack of pancakes with maple syrup and a tall glass of orange juice.
 Mac, the owner of the place, gave Gabe a friendly grin and offered his condolences on the anniversary of Dinah's death.
-Gabriel just nodded with a sombre smile and thanked him for having the time to think of Dinah on this day.
+Gabriel just nodded with a somber smile and thanked him for having the time to think of Dinah on this day.
 Even though the other man was only a few years his senior, Gabe thought that Mac was a grandfatherly figure.
 With his big belly and snow-white beard, no one would have questioned him if he had announced that he was jolly old Saint Nicholas.

 Gabe drank his orange juice and ate his pancakes in silence, watching the quiet bustling of the locals in their accustomed routine.
 This had been Dinah’s favorite place to eat.
-She had been like a daughter to Mac, and Gabe knew that if anyone understood how much he missed her, it was that man.
+She had been like a daughter to Mac, and Gabe knew that if anyone understood how much he missed her, it was Mac.